 And, I am a listening ear to anything that weighs you down in your day to day.
 I want you to feel lighter and happy to face the day’s clients, so that you can be at your very best.

 Have you considered your own counseling session, only to consistently put it on the back burner?

 About the Author

 Don’t let your own burnout get on the back burner over and over and over.
 You are important!
 Your mental health and wellness are important!
 There’s no shame in seeking the same “medicine” you “prescribe” to your clients – safe, gentle, therapeutic counseling.
-Click here to begin your journey.
+Click here to email me about a session.
 My door is always open. ~ Katie